Heroic-Games-Launcher/known-fixes/README.md

 Note that this information applies to using up to date versions of the different tools.
 Make sure to use the latest version of Heroic and Wine-GE-Proton.

-Keep in mind that some games may need extra fixes and not only winetricks (like Empire Earth 3 needs DXVK disabled) and that information is not yet mapped here.
+Keep in mind that some games may need extra fixes and not only winetricks, and that information is not yet mapped here.

 ## Collaborations